Critiques of the Judiciary

 However, the Fifth Circuit's ruling opens the door for miscreant judges to receive their salaries (now "annuities") for the rest of their lives by the simple act of "retiring" from the bench before they can be indicted for past offenses.
 This not only allows scoflaw judges to escape impeachment or be held accountable for past misconduct, it actually rewards them for the rest of their lives.
 All they need to do is retire from the bench before being indicted.

-Like other judicial practices such as its doctrine of judicial immunity, this ruling does not create law; rather it reinforces a precedent that is likely to be universally recognized by judges as a means to further strengthen the protective wall they have built that exempts themselves from laws that everyone else is obliged to obey.
+Like other judicial practices such as the doctrine of judicial immunity, this ruling does not create law; rather it reinforces a precedent that is likely to become universally recognized by judges as a means to further strengthen the protective wall they have built that exempts themselves from laws that everyone else is obliged to obey.

 This Fifth Circuit's ruling, which shields fellow "brothers or sisters of the robe" from being disciplined for past breaches of good behavior or worse, grew out of a complaint of judicial misconduct brought against U.S. District Judge Walter S. Smith, Jr. for stalking and making sexual advances in his chambers against a staff member of the court.
 The complaint was filed by attorney Ty Clevenger on behalf of the victim, whose health was threatened and who was driven to leave her position at the courthouse.